 VQ Day is only so successful due to the hundreds of schools, colleges, work-based providers, businesses and learners getting involved across the country.

 VQ Day is organised jointly by the Welsh Government, CollegesWales/ColegauCymru, Qualifications Wales and the National Training Federation for Wales.
 VQ Day is funded by the Welsh Government through the European Social Fund.

 The VQ Awards are a key part of VQ Day.
-The VQ Awards Ceremony takes place on the evening of 6 June at the St David’s Hotel and Spa, Cardiff Bay, with coverage of the winners in the media on VQ Day.
+The VQ Awards Ceremony will take place at The Exchange Hotel, Cardiff Bay.

 Go to the VQ Day website vqday.wales to find out more.